jmelahman/monorepo/README.md

 _Note: `dmypy check` must run from the toplevel of the repo unless you explicitly handle the status file._

-_Note: With mypy and dmypy, mypy will use the local packages (`monorepo/pybazel`) rather than those installed in the site-packages whereas the oppisite is true for the bazel aspect._
+_Note: With `mypy` and `dmypy`, mypy will use the local packages (`monorepo/pybazel`) rather than those installed in the site-packages whereas the oppisite is true for the bazel aspect._

 To use the bazel aspect,